yamachig/Lawtext/README.rst

 Lawtext: Manageable plain text format and utility tools for laws
 ========================================================================

-**Lawtext** is human readable / editable plain text format designed for Japanese laws.
+**Lawtext** is a human-readable/editable plain text format designed for Japanese laws.

-Lawtext works efficiently with existing source code management tools, so that it makes law text management open, safe and creative.
+Lawtext works efficiently with existing source code management tools so that it makes law text management open, safe, and creative.

-Lawtext is currently under development, however, basic feature is already available.
+Lawtext is currently under development; however, the essential feature is already available.

 (Detailed description in English follows after Japanese text.)